Hablamos Español Insurance Companies We Work With

 Faulty work versus resulting damage

-A related point of confusion: general liability generally does not pay to redo your own defective work, but it can cover resulting damage to other property.
+A related point of confusion: general liability generally does not pay to redo your own defective work, but it can cover resulting damage to other property, subject to policy terms.
 Knowing where that line sits keeps your expectations and your coverage aligned.

 What to do